264 pp., 6.125 x 9.25, 8 halftones, notes, bibl., index

 About the Author

-Jennifer Jensen Wallach, associate professor of history at the University of North Texas, is the author or editor of several books, including Dethroning the Deceitful Pork Chop.
+Jennifer Jensen Wallach is professor and chair of the department of history at the University of North Texas.
+She is the author or editor of several books, including Dethroning the Deceitful Pork Chop.

 For more information about Jennifer Jensen Wallach, visit the Author Page.